KevinMidboe/ISPDowntimeMonitor/README.md

 ```bash
 yarn scrape
 ```
-This saves a pdf of the page to `pdfExports/` within the project folder, and logs the uptime status to db.
+This saves a pdf of the page to `pdfExports/` within the project folder, and logs the uptime status to the database.

 # Running as a service
 If on any linux platform you should have `systemd` installed.
 We want to create a service that both runs & restarts our webserver if necessary and want a scheduled job to run for scraping.